umanit/life-page-bundle/README.md

 ### `PommChecker`

-Using a session, tries to get client encoding.
+Using Pomm, retrieves the default session and tries to get client encoding.

 #### Automatic configuration